By Mary Sekulovich, Senior Editor, Development Development

 We discussed how they recently made a gift to San Diego Zoo Global through an IRA rollover.
 Bill mentioned a colleague who said you can directly gift money from your IRA to the charity of your choice while also reducing your taxable income.
 They love this way of giving—it makes it so easy!

 Just as we completed the interview, Bill mentioned a great piece of Balboa Park history.
 When he was 8 years old in 1935, the California-Pacific International Exposition was being held in Balboa Park.
-On his mother's side, several family members all worked at the Café of the World, and he even has a panorama picture of the Caf interior, which he will donate to the Zoo's archive.
+On his mother's side, several family members all worked at the Café of the World, and he even has a panorama photo of the Café's interior, which he will donate to the Zoo's archive.
 In addition, he has one of the original menus, "The DAYS of 49," which he will also donate to the Zoo's archive.

 It's not every day that you can meet someone who experienced San Diego's spectacular world's fair, drawing hundreds of thousands of visitors over that year.
 As Bill says about life in San Diego, "I've done a lot, learned a lot, and experienced a lot!"
 We're just glad that Bill and Janet became connected in so many aspects of their careers and are united in their love of San Diego and its Zoo.